Portland Motorcycle Accident Attorney

 Motorcycle Accidents Can Result In Devastating Injuries

 Motorcyclists do not have the same metal frame, roof, roll cages, airbags, or seat belts that motorists in passenger vehicles have to protect them from the impact of a collision.
 Instead, motorcyclists are completely exposed to other motor vehicles or objects into which they may crash.
-Even if a motorcyclist is wearing a helmets, such helmets do not provide full protection from trauma to the head.
+Even if a motorcyclist is wearing a helmet, such helmets do not provide full protection from trauma to the head.
 In addition, many types of collisions cause motorcyclists to be thrown from their vehicles, often head-first over their handlebars.
 This can result in a direct impact to the face and head with whatever is in front of them–another vehicle, an object, or the pavement.

 For all of these reasons, it is no surprise that the injuries that result from motorcycle accidents are often catastrophic.
 Some of the common injuries sustained by motorcyclists in crashes include: